aptshapon/DjangoRestAPI-React-Todo/README.md

-#Todo App
+# Todo App

-###Django RestAPI for backend and React for frontend
+### Django RestAPI for backend and React for frontend

-This is a simple frontend and backend project added here for the reference purposes.
+**This is a simple frontend and backend project added here for the reference purposes.

+## Used Technology
+* Django RESTAPI
+* React